 Panel B reports the results for Presidential elections.
 Similarly to House elections, there is a strong link between voter ideology and the choice of candidates.
-As shown in the final row, the estimated correlation in preferences for House and Presidential Republican candidates is 0.5404.
-In terms of Presidential quality, we find that voters perceived Republicans to be of higher quality in all years between 1952 and 1988 with the exception of 1964.
+In addition, as shown in the final row, the estimated correlation in preferences for House and Presidential Republican candidates is 0.5404.

+In terms of our estimates of Presidential quality, which are captured by the year dummy variables, we find that voters perceived Republicans to be of higher quality in all years between 1952 and 1988 with the exception of 1964.
 Democrats were perceived to be of higher quality during 1964 and 1996, with no statistically significant differences in 1992, 2000, 2004, 2008.

-This finding that Republicans tend to be of higher quality is consistent with the facts, as previously documented, that support in Presidential elections was roughly split evenly between the two parties but that voters were more likely to identify as Democrats.
-The coexistence of these two facts requires that Democraticidentifying voters are more likely to support Republican candidates, when compared to the rate of crossing party lines in Presidential elections for Republicanidentifying voters.
+This finding that Republicans tend to be of higher quality on average is consistent with the facts, as previously documented, that support in Presidential elections was roughly split evenly between the two parties but that voters were more likely to identify as Democrats.
+The coexistence of these two facts requires that Democratic-identifying voters are more likely to support Republican candidates, when compared to the rate of crossing party lines in Presidential elections for Republican-identifying voters.